cjdd3b/j4462/assignments/python-review.md

 For our first quiz, we'll be reviewing the basic Python concepts we covered during the first couple weeks of class.

-It is due **by the end of the day Friday, Feb.
-21** and should be e-mailed to **chase.davis@gmail.com**.
+It is due **by the start of class next Monday, Feb.
+25** and should be e-mailed to **chase.davis@gmail.com**.
 For now, you can just submit the results either in a blank text file or in the body of an e-mail.

 I will be testing the output of each of your submissions by running them through the interactive Python interpreter we've been using for class.
 So I would suggest you write your code in the interpreter and copy it into the e-mail or text file once you're sure it works.